tlan2/dataStructuresAlgorithmsConcepts/README.md

     ![Binary Ternary Trees](images/binaryTernarytree.png)

-    A binary tree is a tree in which each node has up to two children while an *n*-ary tree can have *n* possible children
+    A binary tree is a tree in which each node has up to two children while an *n*-ary tree can have *n* possible children such ternary tree which has 3 children.

 * **Binary *Search* Tree**:

      ![Binary Search Tree & Not Binary Search Tree  Trees](images/bst.png)

-    A binary search tree is a binary tree in which every node fits a specific ordering property: all left descendents <= n < all right descendents.
+    A binary search tree is a binary tree in which every node fits a specific ordering property: *all left descendents <= n < all right descendents*.
 This must be true for each node n.
 Duplicate values are sometimes permitted depending on the interviewer.

 * **Balanced / Unbalanced Tree**:

      ![Balanced / Unbalanced Trees](images/balancedUnbalancedTree.png)

     Balanced tree means something more like “not terribly imbalance.”
-It is balanced enough to ensure O(log n) insert and find times.
+It is balanced enough to ensure *O(log n)* insert and find times.
     *Note: In interviews, assume you have a balanced tree.*
     - 2 common types of balanced trees:
         - Red-black trees
         - AVL trees

 * **Complete Binary Tree**:

     ![Complete Binary Tree](images/completeBinaryTree.png)

     A complete binary tree is a binary tree in which every level of the tree is fully filled, except for perhaps the last level.
 To the extent that the last level is filled, it is filled left to right.

 * **Full Binary Tree**:

     ![Full Binary Tree](images/fullBinaryTree.png)

     A full binary tree is a binary tree in which every node has either zero or two children.
 That is, no nodes have only one child.

 * **Perfect Binary Tree**:

     ![Perfect Binary Tree](images/perfectBinaryTree.png)